Here are the history-making LGBTQ officials in the Biden administration

 In addition to the officials working throughout the Biden administration, there have been a slew of federal judges nominated and confirmed over the past two years that have broken barriers as LGBTQ jurists.

-Biden nominated the first two openly LGBTQ women ever to serve as federal circuit court judges in Beth Robinson of Vermont and Alison Nathan of New York, who both serve on the U.S. Court of Appeals for the Second Circuit.
+Biden nominated the first two openly LGBTQ women ever to serve as federal circuit court judges in Beth Robinson of Vermont and Alison Nathan of New York, both of whom both serve on the U.S. Court of Appeals for the Second Circuit.

 Judge Charlotte Sweeney, who Biden nominated in April 2021, is the first openly LGBTQ district court judge to serve the U.S. District Court for the District of Colorado.